Blac Chyna Goes Glam In Seductive Selfie: ‘I Love It When U Tease Me’

 “Serving face,” gushed a user, punctuating the comment with a starry-eyed smiley face.

-As Blac Chyna fans and Inquisitr readers know, the model frequently shares Fashion Nova posts on her Instagram account, often in cleavage-baring ensembles and skintight outfits.
+As Blac Chyna fans and Inquisitr readers know, the model frequently shares posts on her Instagram account that promote the brand Fashion Nova, often in cleavage-baring ensembles and skintight outfits.
 One of her latest images featured her wearing a black, white, and blue suit while going topless underneath the blazer, with some underboob peeking out from under her hand.

 In other Blac Chyna news, she is currently embroiled in a custody battle with ex-partner Rob Kardashian, the father of her daughter Dream, 3.